 Lucy is committed to serving the community and dedicates considerable time to organizations that are significantly meaningful to her, including but not limited to:

 CHAMP Camp provides a week-long, summer camp experience for children and adolescents with tracheotomies and those who require technological respiratory assistance.
 Our campers enjoy and fully participate in outdoor summer camp activities including swimming, canoeing, climbing and zip lining to encourage independence, confidence, and self-esteem and create memories that last a lifetime.
-Lucy serves on the board.
+Lucy served on the Board of Directors from 2006-2021.

 Indianapolis Bar Association's Ask A Lawyer event provides members of the Indianapolis community with the opportunity to ask legal questions directly of an attorney.
 Free legal advice is provided by qualified, licensed attorneys as a service to our community.
 This one-day community event is held twice a year and is sponsored by the Indianapolis Bar Association and the Indianapolis Bar Foundation, in cooperation with the Indianapolis-Marion County Public Library and Indianapolis Public Schools.
-Lucy is a member and volunteer.
+Lucy is a member and volunteer, including by serving on the executive committees of two sections.

 Our Indianapolis Quarles & Brady office has chosen Second Helpings as our Quarles Cares Partner.
 As a result, we have actively committed to dedicate our time, money, services, and other resources to Second Helpings on a significant and on-going basis.
 Each day, Second Helpings volunteers and staff rescue prepared and perishable food from wholesalers, retailers, and restaurants — preventing unnecessary waste.
 That rescued food is used to create more than 3,500 hot, nutritious meals each day that are distributed to 75 social service agencies that feed people in need.
 The Second Helpings Culinary Job Training program trains disadvantaged adults for careers in the foodservice industry.
 This helps eliminate hunger at its source.
 More than 500 adults have graduated from this program, and Second Helpings alumni are now working in Central Indiana as cooks, executive chefs, business owners, and culinary instructors.